-Deadline to Appeal is June 1st to Appeals received after this date will be denied.
+Deadline to Appeal is June 1st to Appeals@playnsa.com - Appeals received after this date will be denied.

-Winners of the Super World Series in Men's Class Gold, Silver and Bronze will have their entire checked in roster of players point value upgraded.
-The players shall not be allowed to play in the same Class or a lower Class they played in the previous year.
-Players on the ELITE Super World Champions Roster MUST participate in Elite next season played.
-Player(s) have appeal privileges to APPEALS@playnsa.com with the National Classification Committee, then submitted to National Office for changes.
+Winners of the Super World Series in Men's and Women's Class Elite, Gold, Silver and Bronze will receive 3 point upgrade value for current year of their entire checked in roster.
+Player(s) have appeal privileges to

+APPEALS@playnsa.com with the Player Point Committee (PPC), then submitted to National Office for changes.

 - 1) Players can only be a "GUEST PLAYER" two (2) times in a Calendar year. - 2) Two (2) "GUEST PLAYERS" per weekend if tournament director offers.
-This is a Tournament and State Director Option. - 3) Players participating as a "GUEST PLAYER" during the year in qualifiers will not have their point values adjusted based on the teams they participated as a "GUEST PLAYER". - 4) Teams utilizing "GUEST PLAYERS" will not receive any berths, travel or National Points.
+This is a Tournament and State Director Option. - 3) "GUEST PLAYERS" MUST meet the maximum point value for their team point classification. - 4) Players participating as a "GUEST PLAYER" during the year in qualifiers will not have their point values adjusted based on the teams they participated as a "GUEST PLAYER". - 5) Teams utilizing "GUEST PLAYERS" will receive berths, travel and National Points.

 NOTE: GUEST PLAYERS aren't allowed in ANY NIT's or Championship Play.
-(State, Super Regional, World Series or Super World)
+(State, Super Regional, National, World Series or Super World)

 Any team that wins multiple berth to Championship Play events must participate in the highest class in which the team has qualified, and forfeits any berths, Travel Money and is not allowed to participate, in the lower classification.
 Forfeited berths are to be handled the same as in Section 1.
+EXCEPTION: Combination tournaments.